 The Pavilion at Branch Park is more centrally accessible to Mueller residents and district parking garages and provides an indoor and outdoor cover for market vendors and attendees.
 The pavilion features 19,800+ square feet of gathering space; loading/unloading area to accommodate booths, tents, and stages; three walls of floor-to-ceiling glass, bi-folding “garage-style” overhead doors to provide a covered, yet open-air atmosphere; overhead ceiling fans to help with summer-time open air comfort; heating and cooling for closed venue climate control; concessions facilities and two sets of unisex restrooms with common area washing stations.

-There are two paid garages as well as street parking (free on Sundays).
-TFM does not validate parking, but most businesses on Aldrich Street do.
-You can find more information here.
+There are three paid garages as well as street parking (free on Sundays).
+Please refer to our parking map on the Mueller website page here.
+TFM does not validate parking, but most businesses on Aldrich Street do (Find more information on the parking garages here).

 The building is available to rent for events here.